liflab/beepbeep-3-book/pre-markdown/palettes/README.md

 - The <!--\index{JsonSerializeString@\texttt{JsonSerializeString}} \texttt{JsonSerializeString}-->`JsonSerializeString`<!--/i--> function converts an object into a character string in the <!--\index{JSON} \textbf{JSON}-->**JSON**<!--/i--> format.
 - The <!--\index{JsonDeserializeString@\texttt{JsonDeserializeString}} \texttt{JsonDeserializeString}-->`JsonDeserializeString`<!--/i--> function works in reverse: it takes a JSON string and recreates an object from its contents.

-These two functions can be sent to an `ApplyFunction` processor, and be used as a pre-processing step before and after passing strings to the HTTP gateways.
+These two functions can be sent to an `ApplyFunction` processor, and be used as a preprocessing step before and after passing strings to the HTTP gateways.

 Let us add a constructor and a `toString` method to our `CompoundObject` class: